-This EQIA has been drafted as part of Invest NI's equality commitments under Section 75 of the Northern Ireland Act 1998.
+This EQIA forms part of Invest NI's equality commitments under Section 75 of the Northern Ireland Act 1998.
 Its purpose is to consider, from a Section 75 perspective, how the organisation both interacts externally with its clients and the Northern Ireland business base, as well as internally with its staff.